 - Adidas Sandals, $44.
 Contrasting sporty stripes to wear to the pool, lake, beach, or just in your backyard.

-- Chatbooks Album, $8 (or free with this link).
+- Chatbooks Album, $8.
 Put 60 photos in an album to sum up the highlights of dad life.
-I also love the square prints on a minimalist acrylic stand for his desk.

 - Grana Linen Short Sleeve Shirt, $59.
 Breathable, lightweight blue + white striped Irish linen is ideal all summer long.